B2. Rendering

 What Is Rendering?

 Rendering is the process of transforming 3D models, textures, lights, and effects into a 2D image that is displayed on the screen.
 It is the digital equivalent of photographing a real-world scene using a virtual camera.
-In XFactory, for example, rendering makes it possible to visualize a high-fidelity, frame-wise representation of the factory’s interior, exterior, and equipment.
-Rendering relies on several core components that define how each object is visually represented.
-These components are foundational to any real-time visualization in XR environments:
+In XFactory, rendering enables high-fidelity, frame-by-frame visualization of the factory’s interior, exterior, and equipment.
+To achieve this, Unity relies on a set of core rendering components that determine how each object appears and behaves visually in an XR environment:

 -